 In addition to rights and remedies available to all purchasers in this offering under federal securities and state law, the purchasers that enter into a securities purchase agreement will also be able to bring claims of breach of contract against us.
-The ability to pursue a claim for breach of contract provides those investors with the means to enforce the covenants uniquely available to them under the securities purchase agreement including (i) timely delivery of shares; (ii) agreement to not enter into variable rate transactions for days from the closing of the purchase and sale of the securities in this offering (the "closing"), subject to certain exceptions; (iii) agreement to not enter into any financings for days from closing; and (iv) indemnification for breach of contract.
+The ability to pursue a claim for breach of contract provides those investors with the means to enforce the covenants uniquely available to them under the securities purchase agreement including (i) timely delivery of shares; (ii) agreement to not enter into variable rate transactions for 12 months from the closing of the purchase and sale of the securities in this offering (the "closing"), subject to certain exceptions; (iii) agreement to not enter into any financings for 60 days from closing; and (iv) indemnification for breach of contract.
+Those purchasers who do not enter into the Purchase Agreement and do not provide us with information required for registration of the shares of Common Stock to be issued upon an Anti-Dilution Adjustment shall not have any of their shares issuable as a result of an Anti-Dilution Adjustment included in the registration statement we will file covering the resale of the shares issuable as a result of an Anti-Dilution Adjustment and will not be able to effect a cashless exercise with respect to such shares.